nusco/cuukie/README.markdown

     require 'cuukie'

-Start the Cuukie server from a terminal window:
+Run Cuukie:

+    cuukie --showpage

+## Advanced Cuuking

+Cuukie is actually two things: a server that shows you the Cucumber results on a web page, and a Cucumber formatter that sends data to the server.
+You can run these two components independently (for example, you might want to keep the server running all the time).

+To run Cuukie as a server:

     cuukie --server

-Leave the server running.
-When you run Cucumber, ask it to use the _cuukie_ formatter:
+When you run Cucumber, ask it to use the _cuukie_ formatter to send data to the server:

     cucumber --format cuukie

-To look at the results, open this page in a browser:
+To look at the results, visit:

     http://localhost:4569

-## Custom port/server

 You can pick a port when you start the cuukie server...